 - If your child can’t understand what you’re saying repeat the same message in a couple of different ways.
-For example, ‘Put your bag on the hook’, or ‘Pick up your bag and hang it on the hook.’
+For example, ‘Put your bag on the hook’ and ‘Pick up your bag and hang it on the hook’.

 - Help your child learn ‘why’ by explaining things when you’re speaking.
 For example, ‘We don’t ride bikes on the road because we might get hit by a car’.

-- Give your child lots of specific praise and encouragement.
+- Give your child lots of specific praise and encouragement for good communicating.
 For example, ‘Thanks for finishing the story when it was time to eat lunch’.

 Answering your child’s questions